coverclock/com-diag-hazer/README.md

 * hazer - consumes data from a serial port and reports on stdout.
 * iso8601 - converts seconds since the UNIX epoch into an ISO8601 timestamp.
 * mapstool - convert gpstool coordinate strings to formats accepted by Google Maps.
+* monitor - uses gpstool to monitor device without any configuration.
 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.

 ## Data Analysis